kubotal/kad-doc/kad/docs/getting-started/130-kind.md

 127.0.0.1	localhost podinfo1.ingress.kadtest2.k8s.local podinfo2.ingress.kadtest2.k8s.local podinfo3.ingress.kadtest2.k8s.local kad.ingress.kadtest2.k8s.local
 ```

-These values anticipate what will be deployed later in these tutorials.
+These values anticipate what will be deployed later in this documentation.

 > Unfortunately, this method does not allow defining wildcard DNS entries (e.g., `*.ingress.kadtest2.k8s.local`).
-Installing alternatives that provide this functionality (such as `dnsmasq`) is outside the scope of this documentation.
+Installing alternatives that provide this functionality (such as `dnsmasq`) is possible but outside the scope of
+this documentation.

 You can now follow up with the [first deployment](./140-a-first-deployment.md) part